-The purpose of the Finance Committee is to serve as a fiscal oversight committee of the Area's financial situation and to assist the Area Treasurer in 14 By motion of the NH Area Assembly and amended August 2015 the maintenance of sound accounting practices.
+The purpose of the Finance Committee is to serve as a fiscal oversight committee of the Area's financial situation and to assist the Area Treasurer in the maintenance of sound accounting practices.
 The committee also drafts the annual area budget, which is presented to the Assembly for approval.
 The committee assists the Assembly in making sound financial decisions, such as maintaining a reasonable prudent reserve.
 The committee is governed by its by-laws, which are approved by the Assembly.
 (See Appendix E: Finance Committee By-Laws.)
 The committee comprises no fewer than five and not more than seven members.
 Three members serve by virtue of their service positions (Area Treasurer, Service Office Committee Chair, and Function Committee Treasurer).
 The remaining members are nominated by the Area Finance Committee Chairperson, subject to advice and consent of the Area Committee.
 The committee is open to all interested A.A.'s.
 A background in accounting, finance, or bookkeeping, while helpful, is not a requirement.
 The committee meets as necessary, which means that the committee meets frequently (monthly or more) in the fall during the preparation of the budget and then on an occasional basis throughout the year to address specific financial concerns as they arise.

-Function Committee
+Functions Committee

-The purpose of the Function Committee is to coordinate the Area's various functions, including service workshops and the annual Area Convention15.
-The committee coordinates the numerous tasks associated with these events, such as arranging facilities, hotel accommodations, registration, announcements, and speakers.
+The purpose of the Functions Committee is to coordinate the Area's various functions, including service workshops and the annual Area Convention15.
+The committee works collaboratively and coordinates the numerous tasks associated with these events, such as arranging facilities, hotel accommodations, registration, announcements, and speakers.
 Should the Area express interest in hosting a regional activity, the committee can, with the approval of the Assembly, draft a bid to host such an event.
-The Function Committee is governed by its by-laws that are approved by the Assembly.
-(See Appendix G: Function Committee By-Laws).
+The Functions Committee is governed by its by-laws that are approved by the Assembly.
+(See Appendix G: Functions Committee By-Laws).